axibase/atsd/changelogs/2017_02/README.md

 ### Issue 3755

-The following aggregate [metrics](https://axibase.com/docs/axibase-collector/jobs/docker/volume-size.html) for Docker container sizes were added:
+The following aggregate [metrics](https://axibase.com/docs/axibase-collector/jobs/docker/volume-size.html) for Docker container sizes added:

 * `docker.fs.total.size.rw`: the total size of all the files for all containers, in bytes.
-* `docker.fs.total.size.rootfs` - the size of the files which have been created or changed for all containers.
+* `docker.fs.total.size.rootfs`: the size of the files which have been created or changed for all containers.
-* `docker.fs.running.size.rw` - the total size of all the files for all running containers, in bytes.
+* `docker.fs.running.size.rw`: the total size of all the files for all running containers, in bytes.
-* `docker.fs.running.size.rootfs` - the size of the files which have been created or changed for running containers.
+* `docker.fs.running.size.rootfs`: the size of the files which have been created or changed for running containers.

 The following metrics are collected at the docker-host level.